How can we help you today?

 Follow it up with the price and a clear call-to-action button that’s hard to miss.
 Make sure this leads straight to the checkout page, especially on mobile.
 Less friction means more conversions.

 Some of the best one product stores follow this exact setup.
-Take a look at these examples and see how a single product can carry a brand when the page is built to sell to a target audience.
+Take a look at the examples mentioned earlier and see how a single product can carry a brand when the page is built to sell to a target audience.

 Step 4.
 Strengthen your one product store with honest and helpful content